Redundancy: a guide for employees

 If your redundancy is fair, then the compensation you are entitled to will either simply be Statutory Redundancy Pay or possibly a more generous redundancy package offered by your employer.

-However, if the business requirement for your redundancy is not genuine, or if mistakes are made by your employer in the redundancy process, including your selection, you can use these as the basis for negotiating a better redundancy financial package.
+However, if the business requirement for your redundancy is not genuine, or if mistakes are made by your employer in the redundancy process, including your selection, you can use these as the basis for negotiating a better redundancy financial package and settlement agreement.

-We look briefly at all of the above in this guide.
-For more detailed information, see our separate related guides listed at the end of the page, and particularly those on
+We look briefly at each of the above in this guide.
+For more detailed information, see our separate related guides listed at the end of this page, and particularly those on

 What is redundancy?